SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ######## division

+IP addresses have always been divided between network prefix and host identifier. network prefix is also called routing prefix host identifier is also called rest field or interface identifier

 ######### History

-IP addresses have always been divided between network prefix and host identifier.
 In the very beginning (until the 1980s) IP addresses were divided between the first octet as network prefix and the last 3 octets as host identifier.
 In the very beginning (until the 1980s) what we call network prefix was called network number, and what we call host identifier was called rest field.